Best Lens Cleaning Kit for Sony Medium Format Mirrorless Camera

 LensPen NLP-1 View on Amazon View on B&H

-Key Feature: Carbon-based cleaning tip
+Key Feature: Invisible carbon cleaning compound

 Rating: 4.5 / 5.0 ★★★★☆

-Brush TypeRetractable Goat Hair
+Brush MaterialRetractable Natural Goat Hair

 Buying Guide: How to Choose a Lens Cleaning Kit